 Harry Gibbs has served as an Employer Trustee since 2003, and is Co-Chair of the Investment Committee.
 An advisor to a number of Canadian pension investment committees, he has in the past been Vice President, Investments of the Workplace Safety and Insurance Board of Ontario, Senior Consultant in the Asset Consulting Group of Towers Perrin, and President of the Pension Investment Division of Air Canada.
 Mr. Gibbs has also been a Vice President and Director of the Pension Investment Association of Canada.

-Bill Kuehnbaum was appointed to the Board of Trustees as an Employee Trustee since 2016.
-He is Co-Chair of the Governance Committee and sits on the Finance and Administration Committee.
+Bill Kuehnbaum has served as an Employee Trustee since 2016.
+He is Co-Chair of the Governance Committee and sits on the Finance and Administration Committee of the Board.
 Mr. Kuehnbaum is also a Board Member of SHARE, an organization dedicated to the principles of responsible investing.
 In addition, he sits on the board of the Evangelical Lutheran Foundation of Eastern Canada.
 Previously, Mr. Kuehnbaum served as a trustee and chair of the Investment Committee of the Pension Plan of the Evangelical Lutheran Church in Canada.
 Before retiring, Mr. Kuehnbaum was a Professor of Mathematics at Cambrian College.
 He was also First-Vice President/Treasurer of the Ontario Public Service Employees Union (OPSEU).

 Karen McRae was appointed as an Employer Trustee effective April 19, 2016.
 She sits on the Finance and Administration Committee.
 Ms. McRae has deep experience in the finance, pension and mutual fund industries.
 She previously worked as Senior Vice President, Investments at the Mackenzie Financial Corporation.
 Ms. McRae sits on the Board of Trustees of the Anglican Church of Canada Pension Fund and on the Trinity College Investment Committee.
 She holds an ICD.D designation, an MBA/LL.B from York University and a B.A.
 (Hons.
 Economics) from the University of Toronto.